rancher/fleet-docs/docs/rollout.md

 * Fleet creates 10 partitions, each with 20 clusters.
 * Deployment proceeds sequentially by partition.
-* If two or more partitions become non-ready, rollout pauses.
+* If two or more partitions become `NotReady`, rollout pauses.
-* If one partition is non-ready, rollout can proceed to the next.
+* If one partition is `NotReady`, rollout can proceed to the next.

-Fleet creates `BundleDeployments` for 20 clusters, waits for them to become **Ready**, then proceeds to the next.
+Fleet creates `BundleDeployments` for 20 clusters, waits for them to become `Ready`, then proceeds to the next.
 Image pull activity is rate-limited, preventing overload.

 ### Scenario: 200 Clusters (Strict Readiness, Manual partitions)

 Manual partitioning allows you control over cluster grouping with `maxUnavailablePartitions: 0`.
-Manual partitioning gives you precise control over rollout strategy.

 ```yaml
 rolloutStrategy: